Eloagbawe/alx-backend-javascript/0x00-ES6_basic/README.md

                         / ', with a per capita personal income of ' + budget.income + '.
 As of 2015, San Francisco'
                         / ' proper had a GDP of ' + budget.gdp + ', and a GDP per capita of ' + budget.capita + '.';
                 }

+7. Notice how the keys and the variable names are the same?

+Modify the following function’s budget object to simply use the keyname instead.

+                export default function getBudgetObject(income, gdp, capita) {
+                        const budget = {
+                        income: income,
+                        gdp: gdp,
+                        capita: capita,
+                        };

+                return budget;
+                }